yfkong/LAPArcGIS/README.md

 We have designed the tool in ArcGIS for selecting the capacitated facilities and delineating their service areas.
 Three algorithms are surpported:
 1. Local-search based metaheuristic - ILS;
 2. Population based metaheuristic - GA;
-3. Nixed Integer Linear programming - MIP.
+3. Mixed Integer Linear programming - MIP.

 # Install the software:
 1. PuLP 1.6.0 (https://pypi.org/project/PuLP/) (optional but recommended);